-Tip: Enjoy sliced into salad or chopped up and served alongside spicy curry dishes.
+Tip: Enjoy sliced into a salad or chopped up and served alongside spicy curry dishes.

 Health benefits: Vitamins C and B, anti-inflammatory, potassium, calcium, fiber, copper, phosphorous

 What to look for: Your daikon radish should be firm, not floppy.
-For highest nutritional content, buy younger radish, which are smaller than the older roots.
+For the highest nutritional content, buy younger radish, which is smaller than the older roots.

 Tip: Radish skin should be peeled for those who don’t like it hot!